An Information-theoretic Approach to Machine-oriented Music Summarization

 Relative entropy can measure the amount of information loss incurred by a summarizer.
-In turn, this means that a summarization setup that provides a good statistical description of the original data will likely be very useful for any bag-of-features-based discriminative task as well, since the performance of these tasks is based on frame-level feature statistics.
-This work demonstrates this in two complementary ways: it shows there is a correlation between the performance in proxy tasks and information loss measured as accuracy/\MSE/$R^2$ and relative entropy, respectively; and it shows that our proposed summarization method, which minimizes information loss, achieves state-of-the-art performance, according to every evaluation performed, in machine-oriented summarization.
+Thus, a summary providing a good statistical description of the original data will likely be very useful for any bag-of-features-based discriminative task, since the performance of these tasks is based on frame-level feature statistics.
+This work demonstrates this in two complementary ways: it shows there is a correlation between the performance in proxy tasks and information loss measured as accuracy/\ac{MSE}/$R^2$ and relative entropy, respectively; and it shows that our proposed method, which minimizes information loss, achieves state-of-the-art performance, according to all evaluations performed, in machine-oriented summarization.
 Furthermore, relative entropy seems to reveal subtle differences in summarization performance which are blurred out by the evaluation of proxy tasks (due to the saturation phenomenon), thereby having another advantage over proxy evaluations.